maybefix/zoom-buttons/README.md

 # Zoom Button

-This is a simple plugin for Obsidian (https://obsidian.md).
+This is a simple plugin for Obsidian.

 This plugin is used with [vslinko/obsidian-zoom](https://github.com/vslinko/obsidian-zoom) to add zoom buttons to the header section.